 West Whiteland charges real estate, earned income, local services and real estate transfer taxes.
 Your tax payments go into the Township’s general fund, which pays for day-to-day operations of the Township.
 Services such as park maintenance, snow removal, street resurfacing and police services are just a few examples of how your tax dollars are spent.

 Real Estate Tax

-Keystone Collections Group handles all aspects of West Whiteland's real estate tax collection, including responding to your questions.
-Feel free to contact Keystone directly regarding any questions about your tax bill, including how to pay it.
-If you still need assistance after contacting Keystone, please contact Amy Heinrich, West Whiteland Township's Finance Director.
+Keystone Collections Group handles all aspects of West Whiteland’s real estate tax collection, including responding to your questions.
+Feel free to contact Keystone directly regarding any questions about your tax bill.

-- Bill mailed to property owners on February 15
+- Bill mailed to property owners on or about February 1.

 - Pay by April 30 to get a 2% discount

 - Full amount due June 30

 The tax bill is computed by multiplying the millage (or tax) rate, set by the West Whiteland Board of Supervisors, with the assessed value of the property, set by Chester County.
 Mills are the amount each property is taxed per $1,000 of assessed value.

 To calculate your tax bill, use the following formula:

 Assessed value x Mills / 1,000

 Please note, if you escrow funds with your mortgage lender, then your lender may pay your Township real estate tax from those funds.
 Check with your lender if you are not sure.

 Delinquent Real Estate Taxes

-For more details regarding payment of delinquent taxes, go to the FAQ on the Tax Claim Bureau’s website and/or call 610-344-6360.
+For more details regarding payment of delinquent taxes, visit the Tax Claim Bureau’s website.

 Earned Income Tax (EIT)